 Consider exchanging the kids’ candy stash.

 Many communities offer a candy exchange where children can bring their hard-earned candy and exchange it for other items, including cash.
-For example, check out these Metro Detroit area and Grand Rapids area offerings—many are dentist offices.
+Many places offering candy buybacks are dentist offices – check your local dentistry to see if they’re offering a buyback of its own.
 Some areas also plan drives to package up excess candy and ship it to our troops overseas.
 Check your local listings for candy exchange programs near you.
 If your community doesn’t offer any opportunities to cash in the candy stash, this buyback plan is available online.
+Some local restaurants and smoothie bars offer free healthier options in place of candy.
+Dress up and make it a family outing for smoothies!

 Turn your candy route into a workout.